 Organizations are complex eco-systems with various factions each applying their own amount of political pressure.
 When working to establish a path forward we need to please sponsors and stakeholders, and we rely on people to execute and complete the vision.
 We need to motivate and execution is paramount.

 Workplaces will also struggle with the added bureaucracy of hierarchy.
 You can reasonably say that people in higher levels of authority need the support of other teams and subordinates.
 Unlike a business deal, where one party can walk away if they aren’t satisfied with the terms, the nature of the relationship is different within an organization.
-Unfortunately, this actually makes it easier for some types of people to dictate (win/lose) rather than align and negotiate (win/win).
+Unfortunately, this could make it easier to deploy management anti-patterns if one isn’t careful rather than align and negotiate with a win/win.

 The win/lose proposition may yarner short term results at the expense of the long term.
 The win/win proposition ensures everyone’s value and validates their long term commitment to the vision.
 It’s more work, and it requires patience and skill, but it’s ultimately what sets apart, as Kevin would put it, the good deal makers from the bad deal makers.